eclipse-openj9/openj9-docs/docs/shrc_diag_util.md

 #### `Startup hints`
 : The number of startup hints stored in the cache.
 There can be a startup hint for each unique set of command line options used to start the JVM.

+#### `CRV Snippets`
+: The number of Class Relationship Verifier Snippets stored in the cache.
+There can be a snippet stored for each class relationship asserted in an application's bytecodes.

 #### `Stale classes`
 : The number of classes that have been marked as "potentially stale" by the cache code, because of a VM or Java application update.
 See [Understanding dynamic updates](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/shrc_pd_dynamic.html).